provenance-io/provenance/x/metadata/spec/02_state.md

 ### Sessions

-A session is a grouping of records that are all generally created together.
+A session is a grouping of records and the parties in charge of those records.
-It is conceptually similar to the running of a program.

 * A session must conform to a pre-determined contract specification.
 * A session groups together a collection of records.